rocicorp/reflect-orchestrator/README.md

-# `@rocicorp/reflect-yjs`
+# `@rocicorp/reflect-orchestrator`

 ## Overview

-`@rocicorp/reflect-yjs` is a repository designed to demonstrate the integration of Yjs with Reflect.
-It provides a Reflect Yjs provider and implements awareness functionality.
-This repository includes examples for integrating Yjs with various editors like CodeMirror, Monaco and tiptap.
+`@rocicorp/reflect-orchestrator` is a library for orchestrating the assignment of Reflect clients to rooms with a max client capacity.

 ## Features

-- **Reflect Yjs Provider**: An integration layer between Reflect and Yjs.
-- **Awareness Implementation**: Enables tracking and reflecting user presence and changes.
-- **Editor Integration Examples**: Contains practical examples for `codemirror-yjs`, `monaco-yjs`, `tiptap-yjs`.
+- TODO

 ## Getting Started

 ### Installation

-To install `@rocicorp/reflect-yjs`, run the following command:
+To install `@rocicorp/reflect-orchestrator`, run the following command:

 ```bash
 npm install @rocicorp/reflect-yjs@latest